MS-GPS-Hackathons/MS-Identity-For-Apps-Hackathon/Student/Challenge_D1_02.md

 Remember, the scope of the PoC is to allow your corporate users to login in to your application.

+After completing the QuickStart guide and you run the application locally, you need to get familiar with the identity concepts.
+Hence you have to go through the learning resources and explain to your coach the following:

+- Differences between Single Tenant and Multi-tenant app types
+- Scopes and permissions
+- Permission types
+- User Consent and Admin Consent

 ## Success Criteria

 - Demonstrate that you have configured the Application which has as an audience all the accounts in your directory only.
 - Demonstrate that you can login with HomeUserA account in your web application locally.
 - Briefly explain the differences between Single Tenant and Multi-tenant app types.
-- Explain the Application types options (SPA, web app, desktop app, daemon app) by specifying what authentication flow you will use for every option.
+- Explain what is the usage of scopes and permissions.
+- Explain what are the permission types.
 - Explain what is User Consent and Admin Consent.
-- Explain what is the usage of scopes.
-- Explain the differences between access token, ID token and refresh token.
-- Explain how the Validation of security tokens works
-- Explain the usage of JSON Web Tokens and claims.
+- (Optional) Explain the Application types options (SPA, web app, desktop app, daemon app) by specifying what authentication flow you will use for every option.

 ## Tips